Ditto: Motion-Space Diffusion for Controllable Realtime Talking Head Synthesis: Method

-As shown in Figure~\ref{fig:dit}, we employ a DiT for audio-to-motion generation.
-Along with the \textbf{audio feature} $\mathbf{a}$, we incorporate multiple auxiliary conditional signals as follows.
-We use the canonical keypoints as the \textbf{identity feature} $\mathbf{c_{ref}}$ to guide the generated facial motions, ensuring compatibility with the target's facial structure.
+Considering the fact that even LivePortrait~\cite{guo2024liveportrait} is hard to fully disentangle motion and identity information, and the impure motion representations increase the difficulty of the training process.
+We use the canonical keypoints as the \textbf{identity feature} $\mathbf{c_{ref}}$ to guide the generation of facial motions, ensuring the generated motions match the target facial characteristics and can appropriately animate the target identity.
 This identity-adaptive setting mitigates the long-standing issue of incomplete disentanglement between motion and identity~\cite{deng2024portrait4d,tran2024voodoo}.
+Ablation experiments also confirm the above conclusions.

-Using a visual emotion classifier~\cite{savchenko2022hsemotion}, we extract emotions from video frames and employ a unique \textbf{emotion label} $\mathbf{s}$ at the clip level, establishing more direct and controllable correspondence compared to traditional audio-to-expression mapping. \textbf{Eye state} $\mathbf{e}$ is composed of the aspect ratio and relative pupil position~\cite{lugaresi2019mediapipe}, governing blinking and gaze which have weak correlations with audio.
-Dedicated conditions are beneficial for generating accurate results.
+We also extract emotions~\cite{savchenko2022hsemotion} from video frames and employ a unique \textbf{emotion label} $\mathbf{s}$ at the clip level, establishing a direct and controllable correspondence instead of simply learning the audio-to-expression mapping. \textbf{Eye state} $\mathbf{e}$ is composed of the aspect ratio and relative pupil position~\cite{lugaresi2019mediapipe}, governing blinking and gaze which have weak correlations with audio.
 A \textbf{reference initial motion} $\mathbf{m_{ref}}$ serves as a guide for the motion generation within each clip, which can be utilized to enhance inter-clip motion continuity, as well as to periodically steer the motion towards a specified target state, thereby mitigating error accumulation in long sequence generation~\cite{wang2024unianimate}.

 For $\mathbf{e}$, $\mathbf{c_{ref}}$, and $\mathbf{s}$, we use them as the Enhanced Conditional Signals (ECS) which are aligned temporally with audio features $\mathbf{a}$, followed by channel-wise concatenation before feeding into a cross-attention module to guide the generation process.
 As for $\mathbf{m_{ref}}$, we use it as an Initial Conditional Signal (ICS) by replicating and concatenating it channel-wise with the noise sequence, aiming to influence motion generation primarily in the initial stages.
 In summary, we denote our input condition as $\mathbf{C} = \left\{\mathbf{a},\mathbf{e}, \mathbf{c_{ref}},\mathbf{s},\mathbf{m_{ref}} \right\}$